davidensinger/davidensinger.github.io/_posts/2013-03-21-using-rems-with-sass.md

 slug: using-rems-with-sass
 title: Using Rems with Sass
 description: An argument for using a Sass mixin with pixel fallback to easily implement rems.
+category: Development
-tags:
+tags: [Mixin, Rem, Sass]
-- Mixin
-- Rem
-- Sass
 ---

 I used **rems** quite liberally with this redesign, especially with the typographic elements.
 Even though I initially shied away from them, I have since decided that any potential drawbacks are easily mitigated by using **Sass** to preprocess my CSS.

 Before we discuss rems, we need to first talk a little about ems.

 ## What’s an Em?

 ”An em is a unit of measurement in the field of typography, equal to the currently specified point size,” as per [Wikipedia](http://en.wikipedia.org/wiki/Em_(typography).
 But for our purposes as web developers, it’s a measurement that’s equal to the font size of the parent element.
 Simple, right?

 Not as simple as we’d like!
 Ems can be difficult to use in a manner that’s both efficient and predictable because changes in the font size are compounded by the cascade.
 In the past, this has been somewhat mitigated by setting the [font size of the body to 62.5%](http://clagnut.com/blog/348/), which ostensibly [makes the math easier](http://pxtoem.com/) to calculate.

 While that solution works moderately well, it seems rather convoluted in light of advances in modern web development.
 We are now able to use the rem unit, which stands for ”root em” and is just that, an em that is relative to the root element (`html`).